rorgoroth/mingw-cmake-env/README.md

 This is only tested on Alpine, ran on WSL version 2.

+The build system and produced binaries only support Windows 10+ and 64bit.

 Binary Downloads (mpv, q3, etc): [Here](https://drive.google.com/drive/folders/11TdCAm7zYMD_QK7xvkwBo-tb7ezs-cbD)

 Basic build deps: